EugeneN/pureGoL/README.md

 - e - type of effects performed by the component.

-A bit similar to purescript-halogen, and most important - it works :-) Even with non-html ui.
+A bit similar to purescript-halogen, and most important - it works :-) Even with non-html UIs.
 See http://eugenen.github.io/pureGoL/ for demo.